-Candidate: Last 4 of SS# ASU ID Number: Race:(For statistical purposes only) Catalog Year: Degree Site: Permanent Address: > Street or Box Undergraduate Majors City State Zip Admission Date: es No Admission Date. (for individuals already having a l Middle Level Subject Area (check two) ☐ Math ☐ S cience 🗆 Language Arts S □ Social Studies Secondary Grade Level (check one) □ 7-12 Residential Address During Capstone Internship Street or Box City State Zip -Mail: Triali.
-High school from which you graduated: City State Dublic School Field Evmonioness List schools and avades City State Public School Field Experiences: List schools and grades.
-Level I Teacher Applicant: School Grade: Level II-PBID (Secondary) or Elem.
-Practicum (SPED K-12 only) School Grade: Level II-Internship I (ELED, MLED) or Secondary Practicum (SPED K-12) Grade: School GRADE LEVEL REQUIREMENTS FOR CAPSTONE IN TERNSHIP LISTED BEL OW: ELED: K-1-2-3 & 4-5-6 Secondary 7-12 & K-12 Major ors MLED: 4-5-6 or 7-8 SPED: K-6 & 7-12 Required courses after capstone teaching internship semester: List below any schools in which you have immediate family members, their grade leve ls, and/or positions.
-By submitting this Intent application, I acknowledge that durin other university/college courses including correspondence, web only be enrolled in the capstone internship.
-I am prepared to honor these standards, policies, and social exp capstone internship. pectations of the school and community to which I am assigned for my According to the State Board of Education as set forth in Ark . apply to the Identification Bureau of the Department of Arkans to be conducted by the ASP and FBI.
-I hereby affirm that I have sas State Police for a statewi de and nationwide criminal records check, D ate NCBC Approved: I hereby certify that the above information is accurate and co Arkansas licensure requirements by passing each Praxis con (edTPA or PLT).
-I further understand that I must take these of tent assessment and an app ropriate pedagogical assessment Candidate Signature: Date e:
+Candidate: Last 4 of SS# ASU ID Number: Race:Gende er:(For stati stical purposes only) Catalo og Year: Degree Site: Permanent Address: Street or Box City State Zip Undergraduate Majors Succe of Box City Admission Date: 1 Major: Program of (for individ Study: luals already having Yes g a bachelor de No gree) Middle Level Subject A Area (check two) □ Math □ Science Language Arts Social Studies Secondary Grade Leve l (check one) □ K-12 □ 7-12 Residential Address D Street or Box City State Zip Phone: E-Mail: 1 High school from whic h you graduated: City State Public School Field E xperiences: List scho ols and grades Level I Teacher Applic ant: Grade: 11 School / Level II-PBID (Secondar Elem.
+Practicum (SPED Grade Elem.
+I facticum (SFED K-12 only) School Level II-Internship I (E Secondary Practicum ( Grade: GRADE LEVEL REG DUIREMENTS FOR School INTERNSF HP LISTED BELO W: V ( 0 7 10 ELED: K-1-2-3 & 4-3 5-6 Secondary 7-12 & K-12 M lajors MLED: 4-5-6 or $r'/-\delta$ SPED: K-6 & 7-12 Required courses after capstone teaching inte rnship semester r:

+List below any schools in which you have immediate family members, their grade levels, and/or positions.

+By submitting this Intent application, I acknowledge that during the capstone internship semester I am not permitted to enroll in other university/college courses including correspondence, web, distance learning, or courses at other universities/colleges.
+I will only be enrolled in the capstone internship.

+I am prepared to honor these standards, policies, and social expectations of the school and community to which I am assigned for my capstone internship.

+According to the State Board of Education as set forth in Ark.
+Code Ann. §§ 6-17-410 and Act 746 of 2017, a preservice teacher shall apply to the Identification Bureau of the Department of Arkansas State Police for a statewide and nationwide criminal records check, to be conducted by the ASP and FBI.
+I hereby affirm that I have never been convicted of a Disqualifying Offense.